Gatherly/sidebar-chat/README.md

 - [ ] Allow the host to end the conversation
 - [ ] Comply with basic accessibility standards

+## Directions
+1. **Clone this application** into a PRIVATE repo.
+2. **Run it locally** _using the instructions below.
+(If you are having trouble, feel free to reach out to alicia@gatherly.io or your point of contact.)_
+3. **Whip it into shape**. _Using the basic functionality checklist above, as well as your general knowledge of coding best practices and app development, identify and fix as many problems as you can._
 4. **Invite your interviewers, as listed in the prompt email.**

 ## Additional Directions for Senior Engineers